 When plants are attacked by pests or disease they switch on defence mechanisms.
 Some of these include changing the chemical composition of their tissue to fight off the attack.
 Many of the compounds they produce or increase in quantity are molecules which are nutritionally good for us.
 Things like antioxidants.
 Plants which are sprayed with systemic insecticides and fungicides have less need to switch on these defences with the resulting produce being less good for us.

-The beauty of organic gardening is that it cuts out these nasty sprays and gives beneficial insects a chance to re-establish themselves in your garden.
+The beauty of organic gardening is that it gives beneficial insects a chance to re-establish themselves in your garden.
 Be mindful though that even some organic sprays can harm beneficial insects so it important that you understand how a product works before you use it.
-The eco-organic range makes it easy though as they are specifically designed to be effective in controlling pests but remain safe for beneficial insects.
+The eco-organic garden range makes it easy though as the products are specifically designed to be effective in controlling pests but remain safe for beneficial insects.

 Our bodies are continually exposed to hundreds of different chemicals on a regular basis via pollution, the products we use, the food we eat and the buildings we live and work in.
 Safety testing is done in laboratories with regulatory bodies determining minimum “safe” levels of exposure.
 Virtually no testing is done in real life situations to see how the cocktail of chemicals from different products interact with each other in the environment or within our bodies.
 We are all literally human guinea pigs.